lukereding/thoughts_on_giving_talks/thoughts_on_giving_talks.md

 ## practice
 This is related to the above thought.
 I find that I have to practice my talk out loud _at least_ five times before giving it in front of people.
 You want to make sure your transitions are smooth and that you know exactly what you're going to say.

+## outline your talk first
+Talks, papers, any sort of presentation needs a basic organizing scheme.
+Spend time outlining what you want to say in your talk, _then_ figure out how to say it.
+Often I find students focus on the latter instead of the former.
+The result is usually criminally complicated slides that do not play nice with each other: it's difficult to follow the presenter's logical thought process.
+Outlining your talk before you start making slides protects you from making this unseemly mistake.

 ------------------